 Renting a car in Ireland is the ultimate way to experience the country.
 And while driving in Ireland is a wonderful experience, the actual car rental in Ireland can bring some ugly surprises!
-So before you search on the internet and book the cheapest rate out there, take a look at some of these important considerations for renting a car in Ireland.
+So when you are planning a trip to Ireland, don’t just search on the internet and book the cheapest rental car rate out there.
+Take a look at some of these important considerations for renting a car in Ireland first!
 Speaking from experience, we guarantee that you’ll be thankful you took the extra time to understand the process and weigh your options.

 Renting a Car in Ireland – a Smaller is Better…but Beware!